ADD CONDITION

 Contraindications

-Cough that persists for more than one week, recurs, or is accompanied by fever, rash, or persistent headache.
-This is to prevent potential complications associated with underlying conditions.
+• If cough persists for more than one week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious condition.

 Warnings and Precautions

-In addition, patients are advised to discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, recurs, or is accompanied by fever, rash, or a persistent headache, as these may also signal a serious health issue; a sore mouth that does not show improvement within seven days; or if irritation, pain, or redness persists or worsens.
+Healthcare professionals should advise patients to discontinue use and consult a physician if any of the following occur: a cough that persists for more than one week, a cough that tends to recur, or a cough accompanied by fever, rash, or a persistent headache, as these may be indicative of a serious health issue.
+Additionally, if a sore mouth does not show improvement within seven days, or if irritation, pain, or redness persists or worsens, medical advice should be sought.

 Side Effects

-Common adverse reactions necessitating the cessation of use and consultation with a doctor include a cough that persists for more than 1 week, recurs, or is accompanied by fever, rash, or persistent headache.
-These symptoms could signify a serious underlying condition.
-Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients should seek medical advice.
+Common adverse reactions necessitate immediate medical attention if they occur.
+Patients should stop use and consult a doctor if a cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may also signify a serious condition.
+Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients are advised to seek medical advice.

-Before using this medication, patients are advised to consult a healthcare provider if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).
+Before using this medication, patients should consult a healthcare provider if they have a persistent or chronic cough, such as that associated with smoking, asthma, or emphysema, or if their cough is accompanied by excessive phlegm (mucus).

 Drug Interactions